Affiliate links on SoundGuys may earn us a commission. Learn more.

 Start here: What makes a good set of in-ears?

 Each pair of buds features angled nozzles and removable ear tips that create a good seal, so long as you take a moment to find the best fitting ones.
-Amazon and Apple also include pressure-relief vents in each earphone, which increases comfort without compromising isolation or noise cancelling performance.
+Amazon and Apple also include pressure-relief vents in each earphone, which increases comfort without compromising isolation or noise canceling performance.

 The charging cases are a standard affair, but Apple’s case features the proprietary Lightning input while the Echo Buds case uses the standard USB-C input.
 The AirPods Pro case supports wireless charging by default and, with the advent of the AirPods (3rd generation), new AirPods Pro cases also support MagSafe wireless chargers.
 Amazon has a tiered set of options: the non-wireless case bundle costs $20 USD less than the wireless charging case bundle.
 While this may be a turnoff for some, the Echo Buds still ring up quite a bit cheaper than the AirPods Pro.